How PCBs still pollute the air today

 The air-Q can be used to continuously monitor the following parameters, among others:

-- particulates (PM1, PM2.5, PM10) - important, as pollutants can also bind to particles.
+- particulates (PM1, PM2.5, PM10) – important because pollutants can also bind to particles.

-- Carbon monoxide, carbon dioxide and ozone - for a comprehensive picture of air quality.
+- Carbon monoxide, carbon dioxide, and ozone – for a comprehensive picture of air quality.

 A permanently increased VOC load or conspicuous values can be a reason to have a specific PCB measurement carried out by a laboratory, as direct detection of PCBs requires special laboratory procedures.